-McCord Square, the Town's downtown/town center, represents a major step forward for the town.
+McCord Square, the town's downtown/town center, represents a major step forward for the town.
 In addition to providing public amenities, retail shops, dining options, live/work/play opportunities, and pedestrian-scale streets and streetscapes, the project gives the town an identifiable center and heartbeat.
-This should continue to be expanded not only with further development, but also with more programming, community events, activated public spaces, and other methods of increasing social interaction and engagement, leading to stronger connections between other residents and the community.
+This should continue to be expanded not only with further development, but also with more programming, community events, activated public spaces, and other methods of increasing social interaction and engagement, leading to stronger connections between residents and within the community